About Us

 NZQA Accreditation

-Pathways College is "A private training establishment that has been granted registration by the New Zealand Qualifications Authority under Part 18 of the Education Act 1989".
+Pathways College Tauranga is a private training establishment (PTE) which has been granted registration by the New Zealand Qualifications Authority under Part 18 of the Education Act 1989.

-NZQA awarded the College a category 2 result after completing its most recent External Evaluation and Review (EER) in 2021.
+NZQA awarded the Pathways College a category 2 rating after the External Evaluation and Review (EER) in 2021.

 NZQA is Confident in the educational performance of Pathways College of Bible and Mission.